mieubrisse/personal-writing/mexican-cafe-adventure-2021/post.md

     * Power outlets at nearly every table
     * Tables are comfortable, though small
     * Chairs & tables are of middling quality
-    * TODO bathroom
+    * Bathroom is somewhat janky - feels old & cramped, with cleaning supplies stored there
 * **Service:** 8/10
     * Friendly, welcoming, and helpful
     * Gave me a little cup of water without needing to ask

-**Verdict:** I like it!
+**Verdict:** Overall, I like it!
 It's better for a short-term visit than a long-term one due to the traffic noise and limited food options, but for an hour or two it's very nice.

 2021-10-24: El Ilusionista
 -------------------------